More Pest ID

 German cockroach infestations are most common in warm, humid areas with easy access to food and shelter.
-These bugs are most common in urban areas and coastal areas, like Florida.
+These bugs are most common in urban and coastal areas, like Florida.
 However, you can certainly find them in homes throughout Virginia.

 You will find these insects hiding in various areas of your home.
 Roaches are expert hiders and they do everything they can to stay out of sight.
-They will hide inside cracks and crevices throughout your home, especially your kitchen where there is close access to food and water.
+They will hide inside cracks and crevices throughout your home, especially in your kitchen where there is close access to food and water.
 They typically live for 5-to-7 months after reaching adulthood.

 Like other types of roaches, German cockroaches have flattened bodies, multiple segments, and long, slender legs.
-The bodies of German cockroaches are a light brown with two dark stripes on their backs.
+The bodies of German cockroaches are light brown with two dark stripes on their backs.
 While they have wings, they rarely fly.

 The antennae are long and are held parallel to the body at rest.
 An adult is roughly 1/2″ long, which is only half of the size of an American cockroach.